Time-Varying Semidefinite Programming: Path Following a Burer-Monteiro Factorization: Path following the trajectory of solutions

 Here and in the following, we we use the norm $\|(Y,\lambda)\|^2 = \| Y\|_F^2 + \| \lambda \|^2$.

 The overall procedure is displayed as Algorithm~\ref{alg: 1} below.
-Given a TV-SDP of the form \eqref{eq: SDP}, parameterized over a time interval $[0,T]$, the inputs are an approximate initial primal-dual solution pair $(\hat X_0, Z(\hat\lambda_0))$ to (SDP$_0$)--(D-SDP$_0$) and an initial stepsize $\Delta t$.
+Given a TV-SDP of the form \eqref{eq: SDP}, parameterized over a time interval $[0,T]$, the inputs are an approximate initial primal-dual solution pair $(\hat X_0, Z(\hat\lambda_0))$ to (SDP$_0$)--(D-SDP$_0$) and an initial step size $\Delta t_0$.
 At each iteration the current iterate is used to construct the linear system~\eqref{eq: linear_system_step}, which is then solved, returning the updates $\Delta Y$ and $\Delta\lambda$.
-The Boolean variable \texttt{STEPSIZE\_TUNING} determines whether the algorithm performs a stepsize tuning or not.
-If this is set to \texttt{TRUE}, the stepsize is reduced by a factor $\gamma_1\in(0,1)$ if the residual threshold is violated, and it is increased by a factor $\gamma_2>1$ if the candidate iterate is accepted.
-If \texttt{STEPSIZE\_TUNING} is set to \texttt{FALSE}, the algorithm runs with a constant stepsize instead.
+The presented version of the algorithm also includes a procedure for tuning the step size that can be activated through the Boolean variable \texttt{step size\_TUNING} and is supposed to ensure that the residual threshold is satisfied at every time step.
+Specifically, if for a time step the threshold is violated, the step size is reduced by a factor $\gamma_1\in(0,1)$ and a more accurate solution is obtained by solving the linearized KKT system \eqref{eq: linear_system_step} for the reduced time step.
+On the other hand, to avoid unnecessary small steps, the step size is increased after every successful step by a factor $\gamma_2 > 1$ (but is never made larger than $\Delta t_0$).
+If the step size tuning is deactivated, the algorithm just runs with the constant step size $\Delta t_0$ instead.
+Note that Algorithm \ref{alg: 1} tracks both the primal solution $X_t$ and the dual solution $Z_t=C_t-\mathcal{A}^*_t(\lambda_t)$.